s0up4200/backubrr/README.md

 By default, backubrr looks for a configuration file named config.yaml in the same directory as the backubrr executable.
 Alternatively, you can specify a custom configuration file using the --config flag.
 The configuration file should contain the following keys:

-In addition to the --config flag, you can specify the --passphrase flag to provide a passphrase for encryption.
-If no encryption key is set in the config file and no --passphrase flag is provided, backubrr will create backups without encryption.

 ```yaml
 output_dir: /path/to/backup/directory
 source_dirs: